First Dance Lesson FAQ

-The best thing you can do is contact us for a complimentary consultation so we can sit down and discuss your particular goals for your first dance.
+The best thing you can do is contact us for a complimentary consultation so we can sit down and discuss your particular goals for your first dance (we offer this to clients who have 8 or more weeks before their wedding.
+If you have less than 8 weeks, you should schedule your first lesson today!
+You don’t have much time left!).
 After the consultation, you’ll also have a much better idea about what you’d like to commit to the learning process.
 If you have zero thoughts about your first dance, that’s ok, too!
 We’re here to help!

 How does the first dance learning process work?

 Most of our students preparing for their first dance have no experience learning to dance with a partner.
 We can only imagine what they think dance lessons look like:

 An elderly lady named Mrs. Murphy guides you into a stiff, uncomfortable dance frame and plays a synthesizer version of “You Light Up My Life” insisting it’s the best song for a first dance.